aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_account.md

 ## Function `transfer`

-Convenient function to transfer APT to a recipient account that might not exist.
-This would create the recipient account first, which also registers it to receive APT, before transferring.
+Convenient function to transfer APT to a recipient account that might not exist.<br/> This would create the recipient account first, which also registers it to receive APT, before transferring.

 <pre><code>public entry fun transfer(source: &amp;signer, to: address, amount: u64)<br/></code></pre>